 This class teaches the students to structure complex and large software systems using software components, containers, services and connectors while keeping track of the rationale behind their design decisions with architectural decision records.

-Following a flipped class method, it features a mix of theoretical lectures with weekly modeling assignments, design workshops and technology demonstrations presented by the students.
+Following a flipped class method, it features a mix of theoretical lectures with weekly modeling assignments and design workshops presented by the students.